Epsilon-Neighborhood Decision-Boundary Governed Estimation (EDGE) of 2D Black Box Classifier Functions: Computational Experiments

 The performance of the EDGE algorithm is also compared with an active learning at the boundaries (ALB) algorithm which uses an iterative Support Vector Machine (SVM) approach \citep{kremer2014active}.
 SVM is a supervised machine learning method that seeks to identify the decision boundary that separates two labeled sets of data points with the largest possible margin \citep{vapnik1995support}.

 SVMs use kernel functions $k(x_i,x_j)$ to quantify the correlation between labels at points $x_i$ and $x_j$.
 In black box applications, the Radial Basis Function (RBF) kernel is typically chosen \citep{albahar2021robust}.
-This kernel is defined by $k(x_i,x_j)=exp(-\| x_i-x_j\|^2/2\sigma^2)$, where $\sigma$ is a width hyperparameter that determines the influence of one training example on the predicted decision boundaries.
+This kernel is defined by $k(x_i,x_j)=exp(-\| x_i-x_j\|^2/2\sigma^2)$, where $\sigma$ is a width hyperparameter that determines the influence of each training example on the predicted boundaries.

 The active learning component iteratively samples from regions of high uncertainty, i.e., the predicted decision boundary region.
 It executes the following: \begin{enumerate} \item Randomly generate $n_{init}$ unlabeled points in $\X$ \item Label them using $f(\cdot): \X \to \{0,1\}$ \item Train SVM using labeled set available \item Identify $n_{learn}$ points at the predicted boundary \item Repeat steps 2 to 4 until budget is exhausted \end{enumerate}